 Cola de Caballo

-Near Santiago is the waterfall Cola de Caballo, or Horse Tail.
+Near Santiago is the waterfall known as Cola de Caballo, or Horse Tail.
 I didn’t make it here, since my local friend said it wasn’t going to be anything spectacular compared to the other waterfalls I’d just seen in La Huasteca Potosina and Chiapas.
 It was also my last full day in Mexico, so I was more than content just sipping on some beers by the dam and enjoying the view.

 Nightlife in Monterrey